Kertus Davis

-Kertus Davis (born February 26, 1981) is a NASCAR driver.
-He is currently the competition director for JD Motorsports.
+Kertus Davis (born February 26, 1981) is an American former NASCAR driver.
+He was the competition director for JD Motorsports before the team went bankrupt.

 Prior to NASCAR/USAR

 Davis began racing in go-karts at the age of eight, competing in his hometown of Gaffney around various tracks.
-He raced in the karts for a number of years, and finished 3rd in the World Karting Association finals at the age of 17.
+He raced in the karts for a number of years, and finished third in the World Karting Association finals at the age of seventeen.
 In 1998, Davis began racing Late Model Stock Cars in various Southeastern tracks, gaining experience and a handful of top-five finishes.
 He mostly competed at Myrtle Beach Speedway, Greenville-Pickens Speedway, and Timmonsville Speedway.
 During the 1999 season, he made three starts in the USAR ProCup Series.

-He competed for Rookie of the Year in 2000 in the USAR Pro-Cup Competing in 20 events, Davis finished the season 17th in points with top ten finishes.
-In 2001, he finished 11th in the Southern Division points standing with eight top-ten finishes.
+He competed for Rookie of the Year in 2000 in the USAR ProCup, competing in 20 events.
+Davis finished the season seventeenth in points with top-ten finishes.
+In 2001, he finished eleventh in the Southern Division points standing with eight top-ten finishes.
 After a part-time USAR run in 2002, he joined Premiere Motorsports to run a full-time schedule 2003.
 He won his first race at Smithton, Pennsylvania and finished third in the Northern Division points, thirteenth for the entire sanctioning body.